AditMadan2005/Cognitive_load_behavioral_analysis/README.md

 This project explores cognitive load through behavioral data collected from computer interactions.
 Using keystroke dynamics, mouse movement data, inactivity records, and user-reported stress labels, the project investigates how user behavior changes during computer usage.

-The analysis focuses on feature extraction, exploratory data analysis (EDA), visualization, and behavioral interpretation using Python.
+The analysis focuses on feature engineering, exploratory data analysis (EDA), visualization, and behavioral interpretation using Python.

 ---